 Zadie Smith, White Teeth

 It’s literary fiction.
-Yeah, it’s not one of those books you pick for mere entertainment.
+Yeah, it’s not one of those books you pick for entertainment.
 You buy this one to be entertained and educated about all of the important topics of the central characters.

 Writing Lessons from Zadie Smith